appercept/Delphi-WebMocks/README.md

 end.
 ```

-By default `TWebMock` will bind to port `8080`.
-The port can be specified at
+By default `TWebMock` will bind to a port dynamically assigned start at `8080`.
-creation.
+This behaviour can be overriden by sepcifying a port at creation.
 ```Delphi
 WebMock := TWebMock.Create(8088);
 ```

 The use of `WebMock.URLFor` function within your tests is to simplify
 constructing a valid URL.
-The `BaseURL` property contains a valid URL for the
+The `Port` property containes the current bound port
-server root.
+and `BaseURL` property contains a valid URL for the server root.

 ## Examples
 ### Stubbing